Hamerlate/lut_tensor_core/README.md

 # LUT Tensor Core

+This repository provides code for exploring LUT-based tensor core acceleration, including hardware synthesis and GPU-based simulation.

 ## Hardware: `sv_lut_array`
-We provide a LUT-based array design.
+A synthesizable LUT-based tensor core array design.

+To run synthesis:
-To run hardware synthesis, please configure your own Design Compiler path and TSMC library path in `./scripts/dc.tcl`.
+- Set your own Design Compiler and TSMC library paths in `./scripts/dc.tcl`.
+- Follow the instructions in the `sv` directory.

-## Accelerator Simulator (`accel-sim`)
+## Accelerator Simulator: `accel-sim`
-A tuned configuration for the NVIDIA A100 GPU is provided.
+Includes a customized configuration targeting NVIDIA A100 GPUs.

+For tuning details and simulation workflow, see `accel-sim/README.md` and `accel-sim/flow/README.md`.

 ## End-to-End Simulator
-Coming soon — please wait for our next work.
+To be released in our upcoming work.